-Much like the career paths our PCs choose to follow, there is no right answer for them but that doesn't mean it's an expectation of you and many of our PCSOs have served with us for a great number of years.
+Much like the career paths our PCs choose to follow, there is no right answer for how to progress as a PCSO.
+We find that many PCSOs want to eventually become PCs and we definitely encourage that if it's right for them but that doesn't mean it's an expectation of you and many of our PCSOs have served with us for a great number of years.
 If you do want to become a PC then we offer a quicker and simplified internal application route for our PCSOs who have support from their line manager and divisional commander.